1. “Oh, I’ve had something like that before, you’ll be fine.”

 • The Apostle Paul in the Bible certainly did not lack faith (2 Cor.
 12:7-10) (Gal.
 4:13-16), nor did righteous Job in the Old Testament.

-• Even though our spiritual life is important to health, there is not a cookie-cutter approach to healing.
+• Even though our spiritual life is important to health and we have guidelines in the Word about health there isn’t a one-size-fits-all approach to healing.

 • If you do feel like someone’s faith is waning due to their health, don’t condemn them.
-Chastising them for a lack of faith will most likely do the exact opposite of what you were hoping would transpire.
-Instead, pray for them, mourn with them, encourage them, remember how patient God was with you, and also remember that if you are well, it is only through the grace of God
+Chastising them for a lack of faith will most likely do the exact opposite of what you were hoping would happen.
+Instead, pray for them, mourn with them, encourage them in their faith, and remember how patient God was with you.

 Jesus’ name is the most powerful name.
 It’s the name of the only man who can ever claim a sinless life.
 He is the only one who was able to carry on the unique fullness of man while retaining His glorious position of God.
 He transcends cultures, ages, times… the list goes on!
-Unfortunately, there are people who are tempted to use His name almost as if it’s a magical incantation (spell) to remove all illness from every person prayed over directly on the spot.
-Some were even incorrectly invoking the name of Christ in early church history (Acts 19:11-20).
+His name holds power when it is proclaimed and there is no denying that people have been healed from the authority of Jesus’ name.
+The problem comes when we condemn someone who is not healed immediately when they’re prayed over in the name of Jesus.
+Healing can be instantaneous or it can happen over time.

 6. Don’t ostracize the sick.

-*Important note: if you have ever done any of the above to an individual who is chronically ill, know that there is grace for slip-ups!
+*Important note: if you have ever done any of the above to an individual who is ill or suffering, know that there is grace for slip-ups!
 Know that this is not a list to condemn, but instead to educate, enlighten, and spread empathy.

 1. Tada, Joni Eareckson.
 “Introduction.”
 A Place of Healing: Wrestling with the Mysteries of Suffering, Pain, and God’s Sovereignty.
 1st ed.
 Colorado Springs, CO: David C. Cook, 2010.
 15-17.
 Print.